- 1 Purpose

 Under the category 'refocusing of activities - research or teaching specialisation and scholarship appointments', academic Employees are able to convert to research or teaching specialisation and scholarship duties which provides the opportunity to focus on an area of expertise or interest, allowing the area to both accommodate the Employee and retain corporate knowledge.

-Employees are to discuss flexible work arrangements with their Supervisor and submit a request to Human Resources.
+Employees are to discuss flexible work arrangements with their Supervisor and submit a request to the People Portfolio.
+Employees may be requested to provide relevant documentation to support a request.

-Arrangements are subject to the operational needs of the workplace and the mutual agreement between the Employee, the Supervisor and Delegate, and may be refused on Reasonable Business Grounds.
+Arrangements are subject to the operational needs of the workplace and the mutual agreement between the Employee, the Supervisor and Delegate, and may be refused if:

-Once terms and conditions are mutually agreed, applications must be and submitted to Human Resources for action.
+Once terms and conditions are mutually agreed, applications must be and submitted to the People Portfolio for action.

 5 Delegated Responsibilities